A large group of people standing outside in a grey courtyard, smiling at the viewer

 2024 IPOP Mentors

 In late July, you will be assigned to an IPOP Mentor, an upper-level student leader who will help us support your arrival.
-Learn more about your 2024 IPOP Mentors below!
+2025 IPOP Mentors will be announced in Spring 2025.

 • Daniel stands in front of a painted multicolored bookshelf with a hand in his pocket, smiling at the viewer